Size of Jupiter compared to the Earth

 - If Jupiter had become 80 times more massive, nuclear fusion would have occurred in its core.
 Had that happened, it would have become a star instead of a planet.

-More information and facts about Jupiter
+More information And Jupiter Facts!

 What is even more provocative is the theory that Jupiter is a failed star.
 Current scientific knowledge suggests that if Jupiter had, in fact, been roughly 80 times more massive, nuclear fusion would have taken place in its core; thus, Jupiter would have become a star, not a planet.
 Regardless, it is still tempting to look at the number of satellites orbiting Jupiter and consider it and its moons as, in many ways, a mini solar system.